Arts & Entertainment Community

 Two In Tow & On The Go | You could own this lot for just $9,999 (but it’s mostly underwater)

-Today’s column takes a slightly different direction as I lead you away from kid destination and into an odd mix of land uses, tideland law and dashed beachy dreams.
-But we’re not going that far — just a bit north of the harbor to the salty shorelines of where Purdy Creek empties into the Burley Lagoon.
-Unfortunately, this specific destination isn’t public property, so you can’t pack up the kids and head there for a winter beach walk.
+Today’s column takes a slightly different direction as I lead you away from kid destinations and into an odd mix of land-use rules, tideland law and dashed beachy dreams.
+But we’re not going that far — just north to where Purdy Creek empties into the Burley Lagoon.

 Arts & Entertainment Sponsor